julialima08/Wordle/README.md

 ### **_Description_**

 #### This is my own version of the popular game Wordle made with HTML, CSS, and vanilla Javascript.
 This game generates a random five letter word that the player must guess within six attempts.
+One thing that is different from the original wordle game is that my game has three levels.
+With each level, the word length grows progresively longer.
+I also added a dark theme so that players can costumize the styling of their game.

 ---